mlox/mlox/mlox/mlox_readme.txt

 All filename comparisons are caseless, so you do not have to worry about capitalization of plugin names when entering rules.

-Comments begin with '#'.
+Comments begin with ';'.
 When mlox.py reads rules, comments are first stripped, and then blank lines are ignored.

 Message text in rules may be multi-line.
 All message lines must begin with whitespace.

 Note that listed plugins must not begin with whitespace.

+In mlox_base.txt, most rules are grouped into "sections", which begin with "@" followed by the section name, and each section corresponds more or less to one "Mod".
+This is only a convention to help keep order in the file, and to generate some meaningless statistics.

 ------------------------------------------------------------
 o The Rules